Red Cabbage Slaw

 • Olive Oil: Acts as the base for the light dressing, bringing all the ingredients together.
 Use a good quality olive oil for the best flavor.

-• Apple Cider Vinegar: Adds the perfect tang to balance the sweetness of the dressing.
+• Apple Cider Vinegar: Adds the perfect tang to balance the dressing’s sweetness.
 You can also substitute with white wine vinegar if needed.

 • White Granulated Sugar: Just enough to add a touch of sweetness to balance out the acidity.